Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 The cuticle contains protein and chitin and is periodically ground.
 The first three pairs of legs are directed downwards along the sides and are the means of movement, while the fourth pair is directed back to the last segment of the trunk and is used primarily to grasp the substrate.

 All adult tardigrades of the same species have the same number of cells.
-Some species have as much as 40,000 cells per adult, while others have far fewer.
-The body cavity is made up of a haemocoel, but the only place where the true coelom can be discovered is around the gonad.
+Some species have as many as 40,000 cells per adult, while others have fewer.
+The body cavity comprises a hemocoel, but the only place where the true coelom can be discovered is around the gonad.

 No respiratory organs are discovered, with gas exchange capable of occurring throughout the entire body.
 Some late stages have three tubular glands associated with the rectum, which may be excretory organs similar to the Malpighian arthropod tubules, although the details remain unclear.
 Nephridia is also missing.

-The tubular mouth is armed with styluses that are used to pierce plant cells, algae, or small invertebrates on which the latex feeds releases body fluids or cell contents.
+The tubular mouth is armed with styluses used to pierce plant cells, algae, or small invertebrates on which the latex feeds release body fluids or cell contents.
 The mouth opens to a triradiate, muscular, sucking pharynx.

 The stylus is lost when the animal grinds, and a new pair is secreted from a pair of glands lying on either side of the mouth.

-The pharynx attached to a short oesophagus, and then to an intestine that occupies a large part of the body’s length, which is the main digestive site.
+The pharynx is attached to a short esophagus and then to an intestine that occupies a large part of the body’s length, the main digestive site.

 The intestine opens, through a short rectum, to the anus at the end of the body.
-Some species defecate when they moult, leaving the faeces behind with the cuticle shed.
+Some species defecate when they molt, leaving the feces behind with the cuticle shed.

 The brain is developing in a bilaterally symmetrical pattern.
-The brain contains multiple lobes, mostly made up of three bilaterally paired clusters of neurons.
-The brain is connected to a large ganglion beneath the oesophagus, from which the body has a double ventral nerve cord.
+The brain contains multiple lobes, mostly three bilaterally paired clusters of neurons.
+The brain is connected to a large ganglion beneath the esophagus, from which the body has a double ventral nerve cord.

 Tardigrades can often be found by soaking a piece of moss in the water.

-Tardigrades all have a buccopharyngeal apparatus (a swallowing device made of muscles and spines that activates the inner jaw and begins to digest and move along the throat and intestines) which, along with the claws, is used to distinguish species.
+Tardigrades all have a buccopharyngeal apparatus (a swallowing device made of muscles and spines that activates the inner jaw and begins to digest and move along the throat and intestines), which, along with the claws, distinguishes species.

 Reproduction